martinleipert/martinleipert.github.io/index.md

 In my Bachelor's thesis I worked on a modification of an image registration algorithm.
 It is designed for real time 2D-2D-Registration in Digital Subtraction Angiography.
 I implemented a coordinate transform within the algorithm and evaluated it's influence on computation time and stability of the optimisation.
-The images below are for illustration.
+The images below are for illustration of the registration.

 <table width="100%">
 <tr>